Seven Sinners (1925 film): Contemporary reception

 The New York Times wrote the idea "has been worked out in an interesting fashion, with disappointing penitence as a closing touch," and that "picture is quite diverting, and it would have been even better if the humor were lighter in some sequences and if a touch of satire had been included at the finish."

 Legacy

 Preservation status

-The film was presumed lost when Jack Warner destroyed many of its negatives in December 1948 due to nitrate decomposition of pre-1933 films, but an announcement was made in May 2015 of its rediscovery in Queensland, Australia.
+The film was presumed lost when Jack Warner destroyed many of its negatives in December 1948 due to nitrate decomposition of pre-1933 films, but an announcement was made in May 2015 of its rediscovery in Queensland, Australia, by lost film hunter Joel Archer.

 Seven Sinners was preserved by the Academy Film Archive in 2017.
 The restored version of Seven Sinners was shown in Queensland, Australia, on February 19, 2017.